jgruber/f5-ibmbluemix/README.md

 The md5 hash for each TMOS Virtual edition zip archive is available and it is highly recommended that the hash be validated to assure the local download has completed successfully.

 Once you have downloaded your TMOS Virtual Edition qcow2 disk image, you will need to uncompress it.
-The download is maintained as a standard zip file archive and can be uncompressed with standard unzip utilities. *You will be uploading the qcow2 image file, not the downloaded zip archive.* It is the qcow2 disk image from within the zip archive that will be downloading onto your Bare Metal host by the installation script.
+The download is maintained as a standard zip file archive and can be uncompressed with standard unzip utilities. *The installation script will need access to the qcow2 image file, not the downloaded zip archive.* It is the qcow2 disk image from within the zip archive that will be installed on your Bare Metal host.

 ## Downloading the TMOS Virtual Edition QCOW Disk Image to Your Host

-Once you have downloaded the zip file archive from [https://downloads.f5.com](https://downloads.f5.com), use `scp` (secure copy) to upload the zip file to your IBM Cloud Bare Metal host. `ssh` into your host as the `root` user.
+Once you have downloaded the zip file archive from [https://downloads.f5.com](https://downloads.f5.com), extract the qcow2 from the zip archive, and use `scp` (secure copy) to upload the TMOS Virtual Edition disk image to your IBM Cloud Bare Metal host. `ssh` into your host as the `root` user.

-Install the unzip utility from the standard repository:

-``# yum install unzip
-``

-Unzip your zip file archive containing your TMOS Virtual Edition qcow2 disk image.
-As example:

-``# unzip BIGIP-13.1.0.3.0.0.5.ALL_1SLOT.qcow2.zip``

-Record the file location of the extracted qcow2 disk image for use in the next step.
-As example:

-``/root/BIGIP-13.1.0.3.0.0.5.qcow2``

 ## Downloading the TMOS Virtual Edition Installation Script

-To obtain the TMOS Virtual Edition installation script file, download the [ibmbm_tmos_ve_install.sh](https://raw.githubusercontent.com/jgruber/f5-ibmbluemix/master/ibmbm_tmos_ve_install.sh) file from this repository.
+To obtain the TMOS Virtual Edition installation script file, download the [ibmbm_tmos_ve_install.sh](https://raw.githubusercontent.com/jgruber/f5-ibmbluemix/master/baremetal/ibmbm_tmos_ve_install.sh) file from this repository.

 ``# wget https://raw.githubusercontent.com/jgruber/f5-ibmbluemix/master/ibmbm_tmos_ve_install.sh``